shreejisharma/Indian-forest-phenology/README.md

 The app **automatically derives**: `GDD_5`, `GDD_10`, `GDD_cum`, `DTR` (diurnal temp range), `VPD`, `SPEI_proxy`, `log_precip`, `MSI` (moisture stress index)

 > ⚠️ **Critical:** Upload a **continuous full-year daily** meteorological file — one row per day for every day of the year, for every year in your NDVI series.
->
-> A file that only covers part of the year (e.g. Jan–Apr for alternate years) will silently drop those years from model training, reducing your effective sample size.
-The app now detects and warns about this pattern — look for the **"Partial-year meteorological data detected"** banner in the Season Extraction tab.
->
-> Do **not** use a file sampled at NDVI cadence (every 5 or 16 days) — the app needs dense daily data to compute meaningful climate averages in each pre-event window.
+> Do **not** use a file sampled at NDVI cadence — the app needs dense daily data to compute meaningful climate averages in each pre-event window.
+> Years with data only for part of the year (e.g. Jan–Apr) will be silently dropped from model training.
+The app detects and warns about this — look for the **"Partial-year meteorological data detected"** banner.

 ---